 Written by mother of nine, Melissa Fay, No Biking in the House Without a Helmet is a poignant book about family, love, and adoption.
 For adoptive parents with biological children, this is a great read.
 It expresses all the wonderful, difficult, and nitty-gritty experiences many parents face, adoptive or otherwise, in their children’s lives.

 With a quick dry wit and plenty of comedic buffers, No Biking in the House Without a Helmet is one of our favorite reads for adoptive parents.
-Check it out at Barnes and Noble.
+Check it out at Amazon.

 Lifebooks: Creating a Treasure for the Adopted Child

 A book for both adoptive parents and children, Lifebooks: Creating a Treasure for the Adopted Child is a special and unique book by Beth O’Malley.
 An adoptive parent herself, as well as a social worker, Beth walks you through the steps necessary to create a keepsake for your child.

 A Lifebook holds all the information on your child from birth to adoption and beyond.
 It can be used as a tool to navigate adoption conversations, and as a beautiful memory saver for your children’s children’s children.

 If you’re interested in making a Lifebook with Beth’s hands-on instructions, you can purchase this guide at Amazon.com.

 Interested in learning more about The Ultimate Guide to Family Life After Adoption?
 Check out our entire guide here.